Warrant Live 86–97

 Warrant Live 86–97 is the first live compilation album by American glam metal band Warrant released in 1997.
-It was recorded live at Harpos Concert Theatre, Detroit, Michigan on November 22, 1996 in support of their most recent album Belly to Belly.
+It was recorded live at Harpos Concert Theatre in Detroit on November 22, 1996, in support of their most recent album Belly to Belly.

 Overview

 The album features tracks from all of the band's previous albums which include most of Warrant's hit singles, including the band's biggest two singles "Heaven" and "Cherry Pie", all of which charted on the Mainstream Rock charts and The Billboard Hot 100.

 The album was re-packaged and re-released in 2005 under the title "Warrant: Live Extended Versions" featuring only ten of the sixteen tracks and again in 2014 as "Warrant 10 Live".